thomasvilches/LTCF-covid/README.md

 oct 27 - changes in probability of detection

-Nov 20 - added a probability of HCW getting latent based on the current prevalence of cases in Canada (~0.0014).
+Nov 28 - added a probability of HCW getting latent based on the current prevalence of cases in Canada (~0.001-0.005).
 Also, the results of the test is released after a fixed period that will be changed in order to check its influence in the system.

+One can run "run_calibration(beta)" and use the file results_*_pre_res.dat to check the prevalence of symptomatic infections among residents and reach the reported prevalence.
+It is set for 120 days of epidemics.